Laser Interferometer Alignment Fixture

 Easy to use

 During a recent V&V cycle, we onboarded two new team members to support performance verification of our advanced video extensometer.
 With 32 setup changes required, the Renishaw laser interferometer needed to be repeatedly assembled and aligned.
-Using the fixture, we reduced total alignment time from 32 hours to just 2.7 hours—a 92% improvement.
+Using the fixture, we reduced total alignment time from 32 hours to just 2.7 hours (92% improvement).
 This efficiency allowed the team to ramp up quickly and stay on track for the review gate and product launch.

 Minimal Downtime